TomNisbet/nqsap/docs/_docs/build-12-dxy-registers.md

 they can be placed on the bus.

 The select and output enable controls of the 2-to-1 selectors are connected to the microcode ROMs, allowing the source of one of the adder operands to be X, Y, or zero.
+The other operand is always the contents of the D register.

 The three 74574 register chips do not have a load enable line, so a NOR gate is used with the write select and an inverted clock line to produce a rising edge to load the register